 Cases with mild to moderate symptoms are normally prescribed anti-inflammatory and steroid medications, along with crate rest, cold laser, heat and acupuncture treatments.
 Many owners opt for these conservative treatments alone, until the swelling subsides and function returns, thus hoping the dog has no recurring problems later down the road.

-Many dogs receiving conservative treatments often progress to full paralysis or require surgery which can by costly.
+Many dogs receiving conservative treatments for IVDD in dogs often progress to full paralysis or require surgery which can be costly.

 More aggressive cases, when the dog is in obvious pain and the disc is either pushing against the spinal cord or has herniated (spilling the disc contents into the area around the spinal cord), require surgical intervention to remove the impediment.
 Neither of these methods ensure the remaining discs will remain problem-free.

-Treating the intervertebral discs with stem cells into the bad discs and/or the spinal canal can prevent disc herniation, as well as treat the existing disease.
+Treating the intervertebral disc disease in dogswith stem cells into the bad discs and/or the spinal canal can prevent disc herniation, as well as treat the existing disease.
 Stem cells regenerate the cartilage that the discs are made of and draw moisture back inside the disc.
 The discs become like new, and the owner doesn’t have to watch the dog carefully for signs of the disease returning.
 Your pet can be treated with one or two stem cell injections, restoring normal function.
 Note: Safari requires a diagnostic MRI, unless you can present one that is recent and acceptable.

 Physical rehabilitation will be needed for bringing the stem cell treatment the full circle of success.
 Safari’s certified canine rehabilitation specialists are armed with comprehensive rehabilitation tools and modalities to match the needs of your pet with the best physiotherapy regime.
 You may, optionally, elect to locate a specialist in your area if travel distance is an issue.